About The Good Ride Snowboard Reviews

 Jibbing

 Can the board handle an extra beating to the base and rails?
-Will you feel comfortable on rails, boxes and other features in the park?
+Will you feel comfortable on rails, boxes, and other features in the park?

 Pipe

 How comfortable does it feel climbing the pipe walls to get you into the air, and more importantly, how easy is it to come back down?
 Does it drive well from wall to wall when you are in the flats?
-Is there sufficient edge hold to feel comfortable in an icy pipe wall.
+Is there sufficient edge hold to feel comfortable in an icy pipe wall?

 Approximate Weight

 This is the LEAST important category and barely worth mentioning unless it feels light or feels heavy.
-I give you my take on how boards feel for their size when I pick them up without bindings and when I ride them up the chair but here are my reasons for not really getting too technical about the weight.
+I will give you my take on how boards feel for their size when I pick them up without bindings and when I ride them up the chair, but here are my reasons for not really getting too technical about the weight.

 Snowboarding Ability Levels

 This is very important on what kind of board you should choose.
 Advanced to expert boards don’t usually skid their turns well and that’s what beginner, intermediate riders do a lot.
 Even advanced to expert riders still skid their turns.
-So if you see any board that’s rated “Advanced-Expert” then it means this board is not going to skid turns well and it’s easier to catch an edge.
+So if you see any board that’s rated “Advanced-Expert,” then it means this board is not going to skid turns well, and it’s easier to catch an edge.

 Beginner Snowboarders